aparkerdavid/kakoune-rainbow/README.md

 # Kakoune rainbow

-A fork of JJK96's [kakoune-rainbow](https://github.com/JJK96/kakoune-rainbow), which gains a substantial speed boost at the cost of a more involved and slightly jankier hook setup.
+A fork of JJK96's [kakoune-rainbow](https://github.com/JJK96/kakoune-rainbow), which gains a substantial speed boost at the cost of a more involved and slightly sketchy hook setup.
 # Install

 Add this plugin to your `autoload` folder.